-The Denison Mines Corp. shares issued to the Company are subject to an escrow agreement (See Hook-Carter Property).
-The Manitou Gold shares are subject to a hold period (See Midas Property).
+The Manitou Gold shares are subject to a hold period (See Midas Property in financial statements).

 Related Party Transactions

 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management personnel include the Company's executive officers, vice-presidents and members of its Board of Directors.